 Elbow pain most commonly arises due to excessive repetitive activities.
 In some cases, it is caused following an injury.

-- Rest – Arm and elbow pain and generally best managed, at least initially, with relative rest.
+- Rest – Arm and elbow pain are generally best managed, at least initially, with relative rest.
 It may help to wear a splint during the day (but you should take this off at night or when resting).
 When exercising, ensure you warm up gently and properly to help avoid injury.

 - Cold – Apply ice packs or a bag of frozen peas (wrap in a cloth to prevent ice burns) and apply to the painful area to help reduce inflammation and relieve pain.